+In the spirit of National Eating Disorder awareness week I would like to shed some light on the fact that eating disorders can and do affect individuals of all genders, ages, races, ethnicities, and socio-economic backgrounds.
 I used to be an expert on putting on the facade that everything in my life was great.
 I made sure that my outer appearance was always well put together from my hair and makeup down do my stylish heels.
 It was as though I piled on the layers to hide the real truth.
-I wore my “mask” to hide the bruises, the fear, the shame and the guilt.
+I wore my “mask” to hide the fear, the shame and the guilt.
 Once I completely stripped away the facade, I was left with just an empty shell until I allowed God to show me my beauty through His eyes.

 I challenge you today to strip away your masks and let your true beauty of who you are be revealed and let it shine.